Alex-Broughton/fermi-ml/examples/example1/README.md

     $ python run_jobs.py

-(It is good practice to run 1 sim first to make sure everything works properly before running a thousand or so anyways).
+    (It is good practice to run 1 sim first to make sure e everything works properly before running a thousand or so anyways).